amplitude/Amplitude-iOS/README.md

 [[Amplitude instance] initializeApiKey:@"YOUR_API_KEY_HERE"];
 ```

 You can also log events as out of session.
 Out of session events have a session_id of -1 and are not considered part of the current session, meaning they do not extend the current session.
+This might be useful for example if you are logging events triggered by push notifications.
 You can log events as out of session by setting input parameter outOfSession to true when calling logEvent.

 ``` objective-c
 [[Amplitude instance] logEvent:@"EVENT_IDENTIFIER_HERE" withEventProperties:nil outOfSession:true];